-Redwood climbs offered in March 2017
+Redwood climbs offered in March 2023

-LOS GATOS, Calif. – Those fortunate enough to spend time in California’s majestic old-growth redwood forests know the awe-inspiring appeal of being surrounded by the ancient giants, though few have experienced the magic of the forest roof top.
+LOS GATOS, Calif. – Those fortunate enough to spend time in California’s majestic old-growth redwood forests know the awe-inspiring appeal of being surrounded by the ancient giants, though few have experienced the magic of the forest rooftop.

 TCPs annual event guide’s novice, and professional climbers, into an approximately 850-year-old redwood located on private property.
-“The landowner, who graciously granted us access again this year, shares our enthusiasm and passion for redwood education,” said Kovar.
+“The landowners, who graciously granted us access again this year, shares our enthusiasm and passion for redwood education,” said Kovar.

 The redwood canopy’s diverse ecosystem is often compared to that of coral reefs, taking several centuries to form into its current state.
-The decomposition of needles and fallen foliage on large branches create rich soil that supports thick moss mats and hosts a variety of flora and fauna.
+The decomposition of needles and fallen foliage on large branches create rich soil that supports thick moss mats and host a variety of flora and fauna.